Music of Twin Peaks: The Twin Peaks Archive

 The Twin Peaks Archive is a digital soundtrack album by American director David Lynch and by American composer Angelo Badalamenti.
-The album featured rare and unreleased tracks from both Twin Peaks series as well as the prequel film.
+The album features rare and unreleased tracks from both Twin Peaks series as well as the prequel film.

 On March 10, 2011, davidlynch.com relaunched as a site dedicated to the music of David Lynch and his collaborators.
 One of the features of the site was The Twin Peaks Archive, described as an "open album" with previously unreleased tracks from Twin Peaks and Twin Peaks: Fire Walk with Me being released on a regular basis.
 Many of the tracks streamed for free on the site, set to photo slide shows featuring images from the series and movie.
 They were also available for purchase as MP3s or Apple Lossless files.
 Related tracks were released individually or in bundles ranging from two to 15 tracks each.
 The Archive concluded on July 13, 2012, after which the bundles were collapsed and sold as a single set.
 There are currently no plans for a physical release.

+As of February 8, 2024, the online store offering the Twin Peaks Archive Bundle was no longer active.
+It appears there is no legal way to obtain The Twin Peaks Archive.
+The entire track set appears to be available on YouTube.